3dnan-AT/my-notes/README.md

 **This is one of the characteristics of a good programmer**.

->Complexity has nothing to do with intelligence, simplicity does. — Larry Bossidy
+>Complexity has nothing to do with intelligence, simplicity does.

 ### 4. Maintenance